ArGilfea/TRU-IMP/ReadMe.md

 # README File
-# TRU-M.P.I.
+# TRU-IMP
-# Techniques for Reliable Use of Medical Physics Images
+# Techniques for Reliable Use of Images in Medical Physics

 ## Use:
 This package and the GUI are used to visualize dynamic images, segment them and extract parameters.